Data Definitions

 1. Elementary On-Track:

-The percentage of students attending schools in a community who are considered ‘On Track’ in 6th through 8th grade.
-Elementary On-Track is a composite metric, typically calculated for 3rd-8th graders, and is based on students’ ending the school year with a GPA at 3.0 or better and having been marked present at school for at least 90% of the days in the year they were expected to be in attendance.
-Students who are in this category (above a 3.0 GPA and above 90% attendance) in middle school are the most likely to graduate from high school and enroll in college.
-All elementary “on track” data presented comes from To & Through’s “Condensed EOT” Data Tool and combines information from two school years for students in 6th-8th grade.
-In simpler terms, instead of displaying data solely for SY21, the information encompasses 6th-8th grade students from both SY21 and SY20 for each annual dataset in the tool.
-Given the prevalence of significantly small class sizes in many elementary schools, To & Through implemented this strategy in order to limit data suppression, ensure student confidentiality, and enable more comprehensive subgroup analysis.
+The proportion of students attending schools in an area who are considered ‘On Track’ in 6th through 8th grade.
+Elementary On Track is a composite metric based on students’ GPA and attendance.
+Students who are in the On Track category (above a 3.0 GPA and above 90% attendance) in middle school are the most likely to graduate from high school and enroll in college.
+Data on Elementary on Track comes from To & Through’s Data Tool and references two school years of data for each year of data presented.
+In other words, instead of displaying data for students in SY21, the data includes students from both SY21 and SY20, and that applies to each year of data on the tool.
+This was done to protect student privacy and to enable more analysis of subgroups, since many elementary schools have very small class sizes and data would otherwise be suppressed.
 Moreover, it’s imperative to note that Chicago Public Schools implement a unique Elementary On-Track criterion that comprises five categories (in contrast to the four used by To & Through) and employs different standards to determine what meets the ‘on-track’ criteria, diverging from the methodology used by To & Through, the source of our data.
-Due to rounding, community and city-wide numbers presented may not add up precisely to totals cited from To & Through or Chicago Public Schools.
+Due to rounding, area totals presented may not add up precisely to totals cited from To & Through or Chicago Public Schools.

 2. Freshman On-Track:

-The percentage of students attending schools in a community who are considered ‘On Track’ in 9th grade.
+The proportion of students attending schools in an area who are considered ‘On Track’ in 9th grade.
 A student meets the on-track criteria by failing a maximum of one semester in a core course and acquiring a minimum of 5 credits by the conclusion of their ninth-grade year.
 Freshman On-Track serves to assess the proportion of students who are progressing towards graduation within four years.
 Students who meet the on-track criteria after their freshman year are more than three times as likely to graduate from high school within the four-year period compared to those who are not on track.
-All freshman “on track” data presented comes from To & Through’s “High School Milestones” Data Tool.
 Notably, the Freshman On-Track rate excludes ninth-graders from charter schools due to the district’s recent reception of ninth-grade grades from these institutions.
-Due to rounding, community and city-wide numbers presented may not add up precisely to totals cited from To & Through or Chicago Public Schools.
+Data on “Freshmen On Track” comes from To & Through’s Data Tool.
+Due to rounding, area totals presented may not add up precisely to totals cited from To & Through or Chicago Public Schools.

 Primary Outcome